Study: Fake job references and resume lies

 Would people lie in the future?

-When asked if they would or wouldn’t lie to get a job they really wanted in the future, it was almost an even split between those who would lie (45.7%) and those who wouldn’t (42.5%), although 11.8% said they didn’t know if they would or not.
+When asked if they would or wouldn’t lie to get a job they really wanted in the future, the majority (56%) said that they would lie, while 38% said they wouldn’t.
+A further 6% said they didn’t know if they would or not.

 Despite this, people could agree more when it came to their finances, specifically the increasing cost of living and inflation.
-In the fall of 2022, groceries had increased in price by 12.4% compared to the previous year.[6]
-Over half (56.9%) of our respondents said that rising costs and inflation would make them more likely to lie on a resume if it helped them to get a job.
+In 2023, groceries have increased in price by 5.3% compared to the previous year and these fluctuating costs are expected to continue to 2024.[6]
+Over half (56%) of our respondents said that rising costs and inflation would make them more likely to lie on a resume if it helped them to get a job.

 Lying in a job interview

-As well as those who said they had provided false information on their resumes or job applications, just over half (50.4%) of our respondents said they had lied in a job interview.
+As well as those who said they had provided false information on their resumes or job applications, three in five (60%) of our respondents said they had lied in a job interview.
+This is slightly higher than the 54.4% who lied on their resume.
+This could be something as small as discussing the depth of your project input, or could be completely lying about past work experience.

-We also asked all of our respondents how likely they would be to lie at their next job interview on a scale of 1 to 5, regardless of if they had lied before or not.
+We asked our respondents how likely they would be to lie at their next job interview on a scale of 1 to 5, regardless of whether they had lied before or not.
+A vast majority (46%) said they would likely lie on their next job interview, while only 11.9% thought they wouldn’t.

-With 55% prepared to lie about some element of the job application process, there could be a lot of Americans prepared to get in trouble with their lies, which could be considered fraud.
+With 64.2% admitting to lying on their resume at some point, there could be a lot of Americans prepared to get in trouble with their lies, which could be considered fraud.

 While we are resume experts, legal matters are another thing.
 So to better understand the legal implications of lying in an interview, on a resume, or falsifying references, we spoke to Mark Sadaka, Principal Attorney and Founder of Sadaka Law based in New Jersey and New York.